nmfs-fish-tools/codespaces4r/README.md

 # codespaces4r
-Usethis:: style setup for codespaces with R
+`usethis::` style setup for codespaces with R

 ## Installation
 Install using remotes from the R console: